gr0nn1x/gr0nn1x/README.md

 <h1 align="center">Gr0nn1x</h1>
 <h3 align="center">Ɛ>----------------------------------------------------------------------------------------------------------------<3</h3>

-- at this point i do not even knwo what programing is, cant even connect css to html
+- at this point i do not even knwo what programing is, its so over

 <h3 align="left">dm</h3>